 Tools and Equipment Needed: Garden Hose, Flat-head screwdriver

 Lay out and extend your garden hose.
 You will want to place the end of your hose in an area for the hot water to drain into.
-Appropriate areas for this drainage is gravel, down your driveway, or into the street gutter.
+Appropriate areas for this drainage are gravel, down your driveway, or into the street gutter.

 Pro-Tip: If possible, avoid having the hot water drain into areas with grass, flower beds, or any landscaped vegetation as the hot water may damage your plants, shrubs, flowers, and trees.

-Twist handle counter-clockwise multiple times.
+Gate-Valve: Twist the handle counter-clockwise multiple times.

-Insert a flat-head screwdriver into the slot and twist counter-clockwise multiple times.
+Screwdriver Handle: Insert a flat-head screwdriver into the slot and twist counter-clockwise multiple times.

-Move the handle into the ‘on’ position, the handle will be aligned in the same direction as the pipe.
+Ball-Valve: Move the handle into the ‘on’ position, the handle will be aligned in the same direction as the pipe.

 To flush your water heater, you will allow water to flow for 5 minutes, followed by 5 minutes of non-flow.
-This cycle of 5 minutes flowing, 5 minutes non-flowing will be performed 3 times.
+This cycle of 5 minutes flowing, and 5 minutes non-flowing will be performed 3 times.